runtimeverification/kontrol-workshop-ethcc-7/README.md

 #### 3. [Proof Debugging](./3-proof-debugging)

-The last step to becomming more comfortable with Kontrol is to learn how to debug a proof.
+The last step to becoming more comfortable with Kontrol is to learn how to debug a proof.
 Not all failed proofs mean that there's a bug in the code.
 Through this example we show a way of discerning why can a proof fail and how to correctly address it.
 The function under verification is Solady's `mulWad`.

-If you're running the examples with the docker image, in this example we have one extra Foundry profile called `lemmas` that will succesfully run the `mulWad` specs, whereas the regular foundry profile will not.
+If you're running the examples with the docker image, in this example we have one extra Foundry profile called `lemmas` that will successfully run the `mulWad` specs, whereas the regular foundry profile will not.

 ### Kontrol On Roids

-What follows is the most recent improvements we have made to Kontrol, allowing you to take its usage to the next level.
+What follows are the most recent improvements we have made to Kontrol, allowing you to take its usage to the next level.

 #### 4. [External Computation](./4-external-computation)

 Kontrol is both time and resource intensive, but here's a way of saving an arbitrary amount of time when executing a proof in Kontrol.
-This example instrucs on how to offload the initial part of your proof computation to Foundry (which is blazing fast) and then incorporate it into a Kontrol proof.
+This example instructs on how to offload the initial part of your proof computation to Foundry (which is blazing fast) and then incorporate it into a Kontrol proof.
 Pretty neat!

 #### 5. [Compositional Symbolic Execution (CSE)](5-compositional-symbolic-execution)